Ever Decreasing Circles: Critical response

 The show was voted number 52 in the BBC's Britain's Best Sitcom poll in 2003.
 At its peak, it attracted television audiences of around 12 million.

 Reappraising the series, Andy Dawson in the Daily Mirror notes that "Ever Decreasing Circles strayed far from the well-worn path that other Britcoms trudged along in the 1970s and 1980s.
 There was a very real darkness at the heart of it, with Martin existing in what was almost certainly a state of permanent mental anguish."

 Ricky Gervais has cited the series as one of his key influences, and following Briers' death said he would waive the repeat fees on The Office if Ever Decreasing Circles was repeated on BBC One.
-His TV series After Life features both Penelope Wilton and Peter Egan as Anne and Paul but unrelated to this show.
+His TV series After Life features both Penelope Wilton and Peter Egan as different characters called Anne and Paul.

 Filming locations

 Although the show is set in Surrey, the external location scenes were filmed in Billingshurst, West Sussex.